From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity: Free field equations

 In field theory, massive particles are defined by their mass and spin.
 It is therefore natural to describe them using operators whose eigenvalues correspond precisely to these quantities.

 Consequently, we postulate the principle field equations for a massive particle of arbitrary spin as a representation of the relations (\ref{eq:EvCo})

 These are, in fact, Casimir eigenvalue equations.
-Their Poincaré covariance is guaranteed because the Casimir operators commute with all generators of the Poincaré group.
+Their Poincare covariance is guaranteed because the Casimir operators commute with all generators of the Poincare group.
 Furthermore, the Casimir operators commute with each other, implying that they possess a complete set of common eigenfunctions.
 This allows us to impose both eigenvalue equations simultaneously on the same field $\Psi^A (x)$.

 In equations (\ref{eq:BS}), the operators $(P^2)^A{}_B$ and ${\cal S}^A{}_B$ are representations of the Casimir operators.
 Their eigenvalues, $m$ and $s(s+1)$, define the mass $m$ and the spin $s$, respectively.
-The eigenfunctions $\Psi^A (x)$ are therefore irreducible representations of the Poincaré group, which are uniquely labeled by mass $m$ and spin $s$.
+The eigenfunctions $\Psi^A (x)$ are therefore irreducible representations of the Poincare group, which are uniquely labeled by mass $m$ and spin $s$.

 By employing specific representations for the momentum and spin operators, we obtain the following set of differential equations:

 where

 Using expression (\ref{eq:COP10}) and the representations of the momentum and Pauli-Lubanski vector from Ref.\cite{S1}, we postulate the principle field equation for a massless particle of helicity $\lambda$: